 For the most control and best image quality, shoot in RAW format whenever possible.
 However, if you are short on memory cards, you may want to consider shooting in the Large/Fine JPEG format.
 This will allow you to fit more images on the card than RAW.

 There are some fast paced situations when shooting RAW is just not feasible.
-For example, when photographing sports, I prefer the JPEG Large/Fine setting.
+For example, for sports photography, I prefer the JPEG Large/Fine setting.
 This affords a bigger buffer size making it possible to shoot more frames before filling up.

 For example, a modern DSLR can shoot 31 RAW shots consecutively, but a whopping 1090 in JPEG.
 This is a huge advantage for those who never want to miss a moment.
 By starting with a JPEG file, you also eliminate the extra step of RAW processing when you get home.
 This is a key consideration for those working on a tight deadline.